8 Ways to Learn Professional English by Living Your Life

 The Difference Between Professional and Casual English

-Do not worry if you’ve been learning “regular” English all this time—you need to know basic English reading, writing and speaking skills to learn business English well.
+Do not worry if you have been learning “regular” English all this time—you need to know basic English reading, writing and speaking skills to learn business English well.
 The basics of English are the same whether you are talking about the great movie you saw yesterday or the important meeting you have coming up.

 The differences are found in the vocabulary and topics of conversation.
 Professional English is focused on communicating clearly in a business setting, with co-workers, customers, your boss or anyone else related to work.